openedx-unsupported/edx-analytics-dashboard/docs/en_us/shared/preface.rst

   When you are working in edX Studio, you can access relevant sections of this guide by clicking **Help** on any page.

+* `Using edX Insights`_ describes the metrics, visualizations, and downloadable .csv files that course teams can use to gain information about student background and activity.

+.. about student background, activity, and progress.

 * `edX Course Staff Release Notes`_ summarize the changes in each new version of the edX Studio and LMS software.